Hexagram 22賁Grace

 — Legge (1882)

 Line 2 is the centred yin in the lower trigram and the shortest line statement in the hexagram.
 Three characters: he adorns his beard.
 The beard is the canonical example in the classical commentaries of an ornament that has no independent existence — it grows from and moves with the face beneath it.
-Wang Bi's reading is that the beard cannot adorn without the face: the form is entirely derivative, the actor at line 2 is dressing a feature whose every motion is dictated by what lies underneath.
+Wang Bi's reading is that the beard cannot adorn without the face: the form is entirely derivative, and at line 2 you are dressing a feature whose every motion is dictated by what lies underneath.

-The decision-relevant translation is the warning embedded in the image.
-Line 2 is the position of the founder who has begun to polish the deck, the brand, the public posture — features that cannot move independently of the underlying product or organisation.
+The decision-relevant translation is the warning embedded in the image: an ornament can begin to behave as if it moved on its own.
+At line 2 the beard is the polished surface — the talk, the title, the public posture — a feature that cannot in fact move independently of the person or the work beneath it.
 The line does not condemn the polish.
-It locates it correctly: as something that follows the substance rather than directs it.
-The failure mode is the actor who begins to believe the beard is the face — who lets the brand work substitute for the product work, who lets the keynote replace the team, who treats the polished surface as if it could move on its own.
+It locates it correctly, as something that follows the substance rather than directs it.
+The failure is believing the beard is the face: the speaker who refines delivery while the argument stays thin, the candidate who perfects the slogan ahead of the platform, the scholar who dresses the abstract while the result stays unproven.
 The hexagram is explicit.
 The beard moves only when the face moves.
 Adorn it accordingly, and do not mistake the adornment for the figure underneath.

 賁如濡如,永貞吉。